South Africa's ANC rolls to victory, boosting Zuma reform clout

 Zuma has denied any wrongdoing and defended the upgrades as necessary for the protection of a head of state.
 He confidently told reporters on Monday that the Nkandla controversy was "not an issue with the voters".

-(Additional reporting by Ed Cropley; Writing by David Dolan/Joe Brock; Editing by Ed Cropley/Robin Pomeroy)
+(Additional reporting by Ed Cropley; Writing by David Dolan; Editing by Ed Cropley/Mark Trevelyan)